 The building served as a temple, but there was also a nearby palace thought to be used by Ramses III.
 It also remained an important structure through history, it was used as a place of refuge during wars and during the Greek and Roman pyramids, it was transformed into a Coptic church.

 Note: If you have an early morning flight from Cairo back home, you may want to consider flying into Cairo the night before and spending your final night in a hotel there rather than in Luxor.

-To help make the most of your time consult one of our Egypt travel experts.
-At Osiris Tours, we pride ourselves as being one of the best Egypt tour companies on the market.
+To help make the most of your time, consult one of our Egypt travel experts.
+At Osiris Tours, we pride ourselves on being one of the best Egypt tour companies on the market.
 Let us help you plan your dream Egypt vacation.